-By joining the Joint Declaration on comprehensive risk and safety assessments of nuclear plants (stress tests) in June 2011 (1), Belarus confirmed its willingness to undertake on a voluntary basis such assessments, taking into account the specifications agreed by the European Commission and the European Nuclear Safety Regulators Group (ENSREG) on 24 May 2011.
+By endorsing the Joint Declaration on comprehensive risk and safety assessments of nuclear plants ('stress tests') in June 2011, Belarus confirmed its willingness to undertake on a voluntary basis such assessments, taking into account the specifications agreed by the European Commission and the European Nuclear Safety Regulators Group (ENSREG) on 24 May 2011.

-In preparation of this process, the Commission started long time in advance detailed discussion with the European Nuclear Safety Regulators Group (ENSREG) in order to ensure that adequate resources would be available in due time to perform this peer review process.
-This peer review exercise was already included two years ago in the ENSREG Work programme for 2016-2019 (2).
+The Commission started long time in advance detailed discussions with the European Nuclear Safety Regulators Group (ENSREG) in order to ensure that adequate resources would be available in due time to perform this peer review process.
+This peer review exercise was included in the ENSREG Work programme for 2016-2019.

-In preparation of the peer review, ENSREG has established, in the summer of 2017, a Board and a peer review team to review the Belarusian national stress test report with the support of 17 nuclear safety regulators from nuclear and non-nuclear power EU Member States and the Commission (3).
+In the summer of 2017, ENSREG established a Board and a peer review team to review the Belarusian national stress test report with the support of 17 nuclear safety regulators from nuclear and non-nuclear EU Member States and the Commission.

-This cooperation is currently under way and Belarus has presented the 31 October 2017 to the EU its national stress tests report on the Belarusian Nuclear Power Plant for a peer review led by an international team of EU regulators.
+In October 2017, Belarus presented to the EU its national stress tests report on the country's first nuclear power plant in Astravets, under construction at that time, for a peer review led by an international team of EU regulators.

 The Peer Review Board came to Belarus from the 12th to the 14th June 2018 to present the final version of the Peer Review report to Gosatomnadzor and Belarus NPP representatives.

-This report has been endorsed by European Nuclear Safety Regulators Group (ENSREG) and the results of this Stress Test peer review in Belarus were presented to the public on 3 July 2018 in the Albert Borschette Congress Centre (CCAB) in Brussels.
+This report was endorsed by European Nuclear Safety Regulators Group (ENSREG) and the results of this Stress Test peer review in Belarus were presented to the public on 3 July 2018 in the Commission's Albert Borschette Congress Centre (CCAB) in Brussels.

 A joint press release was issued after this public presentation and the Peer Review Report together with an executive summary were published on 4 July 2018 on this web page (see the attachments below).